udacity/cloud-developer/Practice_Server/README.md

 PracticeServer is a simple Node.JS server meant to teach concepts such as installing packages and dependencies.
 * Express framework helps us build our webserver.
 * body-parser helps us parse, remove, and make use of inbound requests.
+* Mocha is the unit testing framework

 ## Getting Started